turboapps/docs/deploying/to_turbo_server/bb-app-server-troubleshooting.md

       </tr>
 </table>

-#### WinRM
+#### Diagnose WinRM Errors

-If the broker logs reveal errors WinRM errors in the stacktrace, the administrator can manually test the WinRm on the application server.
+If the broker logs reveal errors WinRM errors in the stacktrace, the administrator can manually test the WinRM on the application server.

-The application server must have WinRm Client enabled for diagnostics commands.
-The following table specifies the required group policies for allowing WinRm client:
+The application server must have WinRM Client enabled for diagnostics commands.
+The following table specifies the required group policies for allowing WinRM client:

 <table>
       <tr>